 Our work aims to achieve our strategic objectives of improved safety, productivity, regulatory efficiency and environmental outcomes across land transport.

 Our goal is end-to-end regulation to support the safe commercial deployment and operation of automated vehicles at all levels of automation in Australia.

-We are going back to basics to review the Heavy Vehicle National Law (HVNL).
+We are implementing reform outcomes from the Heavy Vehicle National Law review.

 We report on the carbon dioxide emissions intensity of new cars and light commercial vehicle sales each year to provide a transparent benchmark for how Australia’s new car emission footprint is tracking.

-Each year, we provide a progress report to the Transport and Infrastructure Council on the implementation status of nationally-approved transport reforms.
+Each year, we share a progress report with infrastructure and transport ministers on the status of national land transport reforms.